-- To receive and manage the funds obtained from the Societé Usinière de St Antoine and from any other organizations including the Government. - ➤ To provide loan facilities to planters for de-rocking, mechanization and any other allied agricultural activities. - > To devise and implement irrigation projects for the benefit of the planters. - ➤ To finance schemes for providing assistance to the planters for cutting, loading and transport of sugarcane. - > To assist planters in the acquisition of light farm equipments, implements and tools. - > To provide support services to Agricultural Co-operatives Societies in which the planters are members. - ➤ To finance any other activities and schemes aimed at assisting planters to improve the production level and efficiency generally.
+- ➤ To receive and manage the funds obtained from the Societé Usinière de St Antoine and from any other organizations including the Government. - > To provide loan facilities to planters for de-rocking, mechanization and any other allied agricultural activities. - To devise and implement irrigation projects for the benefit of the planters. - > To finance schemes for providing assistance to the planters for cutting, loading and transport of sugarcane. - To purchase and distribute farm inputs to planters. - To assist planters in the acquisition of light farm equipment, implements and tools. - ➤ To provide support services to Agricultural Co-operatives Societies in which the planters are members. - ➤ To finance any other activities and schemes aimed at assisting planters to improve the production level and efficiency generally.